 - With youth, sometimes it’s helpful to have tricky conversations while doing something.
 Try talking while driving in the car, shooting hoops, or doing an art project.

 - Stay calm and be patient.
 Your goal is to hold space for your child in the present moment.
 That means putting your focus completely on them and making it a safe place for them to figure out what they are feeling.
 This may not yet be the time to find solutions or to show you are very worried or to get as much information from them as possible.
 It can take time for your child to feel comfortable sharing and expressing feelings.
 If at first they do not want to share, don’t push for an answer right away.
-You can try another time (except in an emergency when you need to act immediately).
+You can try another time, unless your child is in immediate danger/crisis.

 - Find a conversation starter from everyday life they can relate to.
 Talk about your day, or for a younger child you could say something about a movie or TV character.
 You can ask questions, find out how your child feels, and let the conversation flow from there.